GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 date_published: 2017-06-08
 ---
-This tutorial shows how to create and configure a [Ruby on Rails](http://rubyonrails.org/) application to run background processing jobs on Google App Engine Flexible Environment using [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) and [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/).
+This tutorial shows how to create and configure a [Ruby on Rails](http://rubyonrails.org/) application to run background processing jobs on Google App Engine flexible environment using [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) and [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/).

 ## Objectives

 * Create a background processing job
-* Deploy your application to Google App Engine Flexible Environment
+* Deploy your application to Google App Engine flexible environment
 * Verify background jobs are running

 ## Before you begin

 You'll need the following:

-* A Google Cloud Console project.
+* A Google Cloud Platform (GCP) project.
 You can use an existing project or click the button to create a new project
 * [Ruby 2.4.0+ installed](https://www.ruby-lang.org/en/documentation/installation/)
 * A Rails 4.2+ application.
 Follow the
   [official "Getting Started with Rails" guide](http://guides.rubyonrails.org/getting_started.html) to get started.